MicrosoftDocs/azure-docs/articles/active-directory/identity-protection/concept-workload-identity-risk.md

 - servicePrincipalRiskDetections

 ### Export risk data

-Organizations can export data by configurating [diagnostic settings in Azure AD](howto-export-risk-data.md) to send risk data to a Log Analytics workspace, archive it to a storage account, stream it to an Event Hub, or send it to a partner (e.g., SIEM) solution.
+Organizations can export data by configurating [diagnostic settings in Azure AD](howto-export-risk-data.md) to send risk data to a Log Analytics workspace, archive it to a storage account, stream it to an event hub, or send it to a SIEM solution.

 ## Investigate risky workload identities